10 Tips for Tax-Savvy Investing

 Cost basis is the price you paid when you bought a security, mutual fund share or exchange-traded fund (ETF) plus any commissions and expenses.

-Before you make withdrawals, knowing your cost basis can help you determine whether you’ll have a gain or loss on your investment, as well as whether you’ll owe taxes on any gains, called capital gains taxes.
+Before you make withdrawals, knowing your cost basis can help you determine whether you’ll have a gain or loss on your investment, as well as whether you’ll owe taxes on any gains, called capital gains taxes (depending on your holding period).

 There are several cost-basis calculation methods, such as average cost or first in, first out (FIFO).
 You choose your preferred method at the time you purchase any mutual fund shares or securities within your brokerage accounts.
 You may want to discuss which method to choose with your tax advisor or CPA before you invest.